paulsoumyadip/Data_analysis_using_postgreSQL/README.md

 ## Data Source

-The data for this project is based on a sample store order dataset from [^1^][2].
+The data for this project is based on a sample store order dataset.
 The dataset contains information about 9,994 orders placed by 4,373 customers in 2018.
 The dataset has the following columns:

 - Row_ID: a unique identifier for each row
 - Order_ID: a unique identifier for each order